The New Culture of Giving: How Blockchain Is Changing Charity

 - The donors observe how their money is being spent.

-Due to these simple steps, charity foundations make their donors trust them and give the donors an opportunity to follow the implementation of the project.
+Due to these simple steps, charity foundations give the donors an opportunity to follow the implementation of the project.

 Skeptics might try to blame us for being too naive and romantic.
 But the truth is that the blockchain technology is already applied to charity campaigns around the world.